 NOTE: Please understand that it is possible for the slave to be stuck at a small position.
 This would happen if the master did change the binlog and the slave got stuck just after the switch of the master binlog.
 So be careful.

-3 comments on “When SHOW SLAVE STATUS and the error log Disagree”
+3 Responses to “When SHOW SLAVE STATUS and the error log Disagree”

 Leave a Reply